 Facilitators who benefit financially or receive anything of value from participating in the crime of sex trafficking are subject to prosecution under a separate trafficking in persons statute.
-Facilitating sex trafficking and commercial sexual exploitation of a minor through transportation are Class 2 felonies punishable by 3-121/2 years imprisonment.
+Facilitating sex trafficking and commercial sexual exploitation of a minor through transportation are Class 2 felonies punishable by 3-121⁄2 years imprisonment.
 Child prostitution offenses may apply to facilitator actions, punishable by 13-27 years imprisonment (child under 15), 7-21 years (child known to be 15-17), or 4 months-2 years (child 15-17).
 Promoting and selling child pornography also is punishable as a Class 2 felony.
 Facilitators convicted of any felony may face a possible fine up to \$150,000.
-Facilitators could also be subject to money laundering and racketeering laws leading to additional penalties, civil liability for damages, and asset forfeiture.
-Facilitators convicted of sex trafficking face mandatory restitution, while those convicted of other crimes may be required to make restitution if they cause economic loss to the victim, and any equipment used by a facilitator in the commission of commercial sexual exploitation of a minor will be subject to forfeiture.
+Facilitators convicted of sex trafficking face mandatory restitution, while those convicted of other crimes may be required to make restitution if they cause economic loss to the victim, and any equipment used by a facilitator in the commission of commercial sexual exploitation of a minor will be subject to mandatory criminal asset forfeiture.
 No laws in Arizona address sex tourism.